Students

 Many articles, blogs, and books have been and are devoted to studying the question, “Why are young people leaving the church?”

-Our student ministry is designed around a discipleship model.
+Our student ministry is designed around a discipleship model for all students.

-We are geared toward really getting to know a small group of students and walking them through the journey of middle school and high school and helping them navigate what following Jesus looks like in their lives.
-Throughout the year, we also do a few special activities and trips designed to deepen our student’s faith and their connection to other adults who will love them, cheer them on, and walk with them on this journey of life and faith.
+We are geared toward really getting to know a small group of students and walking them through the student journey—no matter the stage of student!
+Since we are so close to Lincoln Memorial University (LMU), FBC seeks to disciple whatever students are present in our congregation—middle & high school, undergraduate, or graduate/professional students.
+Throughout the year, we also do a few special fellowship activities specifically designed to deepen our student’s faith and their connection to other FBC members who will love them, cheer them on, and walk with them on this journey of life and faith.
 Our motto in FBC Student Ministry is to “Love God, Love People.”
 This is what we strive to learn better each and every time we gather.